 V. Putin, - We see an increasing disregard for the fundamental

-norms, yes, in fact, almost the entire system of law of one state,
+norms, yes, in fact, almost the entire legal system of one state,

-first of all, of course, the United States of America, stepping over
+first of all, of course, the United States of America, having stepped over

-their national borders in all spheres - in the economy, in politics
+their national borders in all spheres - in economics, in politics

-and in the humanitarian sphere - and imposed on other states?
+and in the humanitarian sphere - and is it imposed on other states?

-Who will like it?"
+Who will like this?
 According to V. Putin, the US attempt to impose

 Second situation: growing problems in the field of international

-security, first of all, it is stagnation in the field of disarmament and
+security, first of all, this is stagnation in the field of disarmament and

-the threat of the militarization of space.
-They have escalated in recent years.
+the threat of militarization of space.
+They have become worse in recent years

 and pose a direct threat to Russia's national security.

-This threat came from the actions of the US and NATO.
-Primarily,
+This threat came from the actions of the United States and NATO.
+First of all,

 it is the US intention to place the elements missile defense

 in Poland and the Czech Republic.
-In addition, the crisis is
+In addition, it is in a state of crisis

-Treaty on Conventional Armed Forces in Europe (CFE).
-It is happened
+Treaty of Conventional Armed Forces in Europe (CFE).
+It happened

 due to the refusal of NATO countries to ratify the adapted